eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

  * Does not provide support for shared memory via Iceoryx,
  * Comes with generic Cyclone DDS binaries that are not optimized per platform.

-If you need these features or cannot use the binaries for other reasons, you can install the Cyclone DDS Python library from the source.
+If you need these features, or cannot use the binaries for other reasons, you can install the Cyclone DDS Python library from the source.
-You will need to set the environment variable ``CYCLONEDDS_HOME`` to allow the installer to locate the CycloneDDS C library if it is on a non-standard path.
+You will need to set the environment variable ``CYCLONEDDS_HOME`` to allow the installer to locate the CycloneDDS C library if it is on the ``PATH``.
 At runtime, we leverage several mechanisms to locate the appropriate library for the platform.
-If you get an exception about non-locatable libraries or wish to manage multiple CycloneDDS installations, you can use the environment variable
-``CYCLONEDDS_HOME`` to override the load location.
+If you get an exception about non-locatable libraries, or wish to manage multiple CycloneDDS installations, you can use the environment variable ``CYCLONEDDS_HOME`` to override the load location.

 How to install pip for Python 3.7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~